-V. Ingredients Previously Proposed as Not Generally Recognized as Safe and Effective FDA may determine that an active ingredient is not GRAS/GRAE for a given OTC use (i.e., nonmonograph) because of lack of evidence of effectiveness, lack of evidence of safety, or both.
+V. Ingredients Previously Proposed as Not Generally Recognized as Safe and Effective given OTC use (i.e., nonmonograph) because of lack of evidence of effectiveness, lack of evidence of safety. or both.
 In the 1994 TFM (59 FR 31402 at 31435), FDA proposed that the active ingredients fluorosalan, hexachlorophene, phenol (greater than 1.5 percent), and tribromsalan be found not GRAS/GRAE for the uses referred to in the 1994 TFM as antiseptic hand wash and health care personnel hand wash.
 None of these ingredients currently have adequate evidence of eligibility for use in a consumer antiseptic rub (see section IV.B).
 Consequently, effectiveness and safety information that has been submitted to the rulemaking for these consumer antiseptic rub active ingredients are not discussed in this proposed rule for such use.
 However, if documentation of the type described in section IV.A is submitted, these active ingredients could be determined to be eligible for evaluation for use as a consumer antiseptic rub.